OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 On the left hand were their relatives,

-> the sons of Merari: Ethan the son of Kishi, the son of Abdi, the son of Malluch,
+> the sons of Merari: Ethan whose father was Kishi, who was the father of Abdi, whose father was Malluch,

 ## 1 Chronicles 6:45

-> the son of Hashabiah, the son of Amaziah, the son of Hilkiah,
+> whose father was Hashabiah, who was the father of Amaziah, whose father was Hilkiah,

 ## 1 Chronicles 6:46

-> the son of Amzi, the son of Bani, the son of Shemer,
+> whose father was Amzi, who was the father of Bani, whose father was Shemer,

 ## 1 Chronicles 6:47

-> the son of Mahli, the son of Mushi, the son of Merari, the son of Levi.
+> whose father was Mahli, who was the father of Mushi, whose father was Merari, whose father was Levi.

 ---